-The four categories of water consumers above are managed separately as they present different opportunities and risks.
-Commercial departments have established procedures for monitoring parameters for each of the above four segments, e.g. percentage of revenue generated from each segment, number of connections for each segment, water consumed by each segment, debtors collection period for each segment.
+The four categories of water consumers above should be managed separately as they present different opportunities and risks.

+Commercial department should have established procedures for monitoring parameters for each of the above four segments e.g. percentage of revenue generated from each segment, number of connections for each segment, water consumed by each segment, debtors collection period for each segment.